 Some symptoms of depression include:

 Loss of pleasure in previously enjoyed activities

 Foggy thoughts & indecisiveness

 Desire for things to end, suicidal thoughts, thoughts about death.

 Not all of these symptoms have to be present for someone to be depressed and not everyone who experiences these symptoms has depression.
 However, they are a good guideline when you are noticing a change in yourself and others.
 Understanding more about depression is essential to overcoming it.

 Therapy can help you to navigate out of the dark passages of depression and restore you back to your old positive self.
-If you are experiencing some of these symptoms, book a consultation with psychologist in Hong Kong Dr. Terrighena on (852) 2715 4577 or firstname.lastname@example.org to start your journey to recovery.
+For more information or to book a consultation with psychologist Dr. Esslin Terrighena, please contact (852) 2521 4668 or firstname.lastname@example.org.

 #mindbalancehk #mindnlife #therapy #psychotherapy #psychologist #psychotherapist #trauma #stress #wellbeing #mentalhealth #health #onlinetherapy #covid19 #workfromhome #resilience #coping #dresslin #drterrighena #mindfulness #meditation #anxiety #depression #socialanxiety #schematherapy #innerchild #childself #coreneeds #childhoodneeds #healing #30secondsofpsychology